-This register controls the conversion sequence length, FIFO for results registers and behavior in Freeze Mode.
+This register controls the conversion sequence length, FIFO for results registers and behavior in freeze mode.
 Writes to this register will abort current conversion sequence but will not start a new sequence.

-Field Description 6-3 Conversion Sequence Length - These bits control the number of conversions per sequence.
-Table 7-8 shows S8C, S4C, all combinations.
+Field Description 6-3 S8C, S4C, S2C, S1C Conversion Sequence Length - These bits control the number of conversions per sequence.
+Table 7-8 shows all combinations.
 At reset, S4C is set to 1 (sequence length is 4).
-This is to maintain software continuity to HC12 S2C, S1C Family.
+This is to maintain software continuity to HC12 Family.

 Table 7-7.
-ATDCTL3 Field Descriptions (continued)
+ATDCTL3 Field Descriptions (Continued)

 Field Description 2 FIFO Result Register FIFO Mode - If this bit is zero (non-FIFO mode), the A/D conversion results map into the result registers based on the conversion sequence; the result of the first conversion appears in the first result register, the second result in the second result register, and so on.
-If this bit is one (FIFO mode) the conversion counter is not reset at the beginning or ending of a conversion sequence; conversion results are placed in consecutive result registers between sequences.
-The result register counter wraps around when it reaches the end of the result register file.
-The conversion counter value in ATDSTATO can be used to determine where in the result register file, the current conversion result will be placed.
+If this bit is one (FIFO mode) the conversion counter is not reset at the beginning or ending of a conversion sequence; sequential conversion results are placed in consecutive result registers.
+In a continuously scanning conversion sequence, the result register counter will wrap around when it reaches the end of the result register file.
+The conversion counter value (CC2-0 in ATDSTAT0) can be used to determine where in the result register file, the current conversion result will be placed.
+Aborting a conversion or starting a new conversion by write to an ATDCTL register (ATDCTL5-0) clears the conversion counter even if FIFO=1.
+So the first result of a new conversion sequence, started by writing to ATDCTL5, will always be place in the first result register (ATDDDR0).
+Intended usage of FIFO mode is continuos conversion (SCAN=1) or triggered conversion (ETRIG=1).
 Finally, which result registers hold valid data can be tracked using the conversion complete flags.
 Fast flag clear mode may or may not be useful in a particular application to track valid data.
-Conversion results are placed in the corresponding result register up to the selected sequence length.
+O Conversion results are placed in the corresponding result register up to the selected sequence length.
 Conversion results are placed in consecutive result registers (wrap around at end).
 1-0 FRZ[1:0] Background Debug Freeze Enable - When debugging an application, it is useful in many cases to have the ATD pause when a breakpoint (Freeze Mode) is encountered.
 These 2 bits determine how the ATD will respond to a breakpoint as shown in Table 7-9.
 Leakage onto the storage node and comparator reference capacitors may compromise the accuracy of an immediately frozen conversion depending on the length of the freeze period.